MooersLab/jointprob1D/README.md

 ##### cmdstan

 [cmdstan](https://mc-stan.org/users/interfaces/cmdstan) is probably the best way to access the current version of Stan.
-PyStan and RStan lag by several versions.
+PyStan and RStan lag behind by several versions.
+There are cmdstanpy and cmdstanR to interface with cmdstan from Python or R.

 ##### BridgeStan

-[BridgeStan](https://github.com/roualdes/bridgestan) new way to interact with Stan model objects from R, Python, Julia, Rust, or C.
+[BridgeStan](https://github.com/roualdes/bridgestan) is a new way to interact with Stan model objects from R, Python, Julia, Rust, or C.
 They talk to each via their C interfaces.
 BrdigeStan allows you to access the methods of Stan model objects from a program than C++, which Stan is written in.
 You can also use [ArviZ](https://www.arviz.org/en/latest/) to make plots from the sampled posterior for an Stan object.